tigertone/pi_weather_station/README.md

 ### ToDo
 Don't initially display status page under current data
 Show error when there is no data, rather than NaNs/undefined's
-Status of internal sensor
 Align y axis on plots
-Annual data to timestamps
-Test internal voltage level
 Update to python code to latest RF24 library
-Change name of weatherPortal.xxx files to portal.xxx

 ### Git